jamisonjcjohnson/jamisonjcjohnson.github.io/_posts/2024/2024-05-23-exploring_watch_command.md

 <br>

-📝 For more information about the `watch` command, you can refer to the [Linux Man Page](https://linux.die.net/man/1/watch) for this command.
+📝 For more information about the `watch` command, you can refer to the [Linux Man Page](https://linux.die.net/man/1/watch) for this command!